-In the shadowy and oftentimes misunderstood field of terrorism, hostile surveillance is one of the least understood factors.
-The large and intricate subject of surveillance will be discussed at length in a future series of articles, but the goal of this specific article is to very briefly explain a few factors about hostile surveillance, as we search for ways in which conventional security personnel can disrupt it.
+In the shadowy and oftentimes misunderstood field of criminal activity and terrorism, hostile surveillance is one of the least understood factors.
+The goal of this article is to very briefly explain a few factors about hostile surveillance, as we search for ways in which conventional security personnel can mitigate its effects.

 The first thing to understand about operational surveillance is that it is a process that begins before any direct observation on the target takes place.
 The process begins with an operative (we will use a single operative for simplicity’s sake) moving through the area of the target in order to gain a better understanding of the general character and tempo of the area.
 Most importantly, the operative needs to locate at least one good vantage point on the target.
 A vantage point is a location from which the operative can conduct surveillance, and a good surveillance vantage point is one that will give the operative access to a large amount of visual information, while allowing him/her to collect this information covertly.

-It is not my intention to be an alarmist, nor do I claim that all hostile surveillance activities operate on such a high level, I am simply advocating the age-old idea that if we hope for the best and prepare for the worst – it stands to reason that we learn a thing or two about the ‘worst’ if we are serious about actually preparing for it.
+It is not my intention to be an alarmist, nor do I claim that all hostile surveillance activities operate on such a high level, I am simply advocating the age-old idea that if we hope for the best and prepare for the worst, and we would be well advised to learn a thing or two about the ‘worst’ if we are serious about actually preparing for it.
 Painful experience constantly reminds us that there is no shortage of intelligence agencies, both past and present, that have trained many individuals to conduct hostile surveillance at this level; to name just a few: the Iranian intelligence agency, the Pakistani ISI, Syrian intelligence, Libyan intelligence, and many of the former communist Eastern Bloc intelligence agencies – most notably the KGB and the East German Stasi – have all contributed in this way to terrorist attacks.

 As soon as we accept the fact that not all hostile surveillance can be exposed by simply looking for suspicious individuals, the question becomes what CAN be done about it?
 What DO we look for?